Mihajlo Ilić: Bologna

 On 19 January 2024, Ilić signed a four-and-a-half-year contract with Serie A club Bologna, for a reported €4.5 million transfer fee.
 On 12 September 2024, Ilić returned on loan to former club Partizan until the end of the season.
 On 8 September 2025, Ilić was loaned by Anderlecht in Belgium.

+On 14 August 2026, Ilić was announced on loan at Cesena.

 International career

 Serbia national under-19 team head coach Aleksandar Jović invited Ilić for a friendly match against Croatia in March 2022.
 He made his debut in that game as Serbia won by a score of 3–0.
 Ilić was also invited to the final stage of the 2022 UEFA European Under-19 Championship qualification rounds, played at the beginning of June 2022.
 He scored his first goal for the youth team of Serbia in a draw with Ukraine.
 By winning first place in the Group 6 table, Ilić and the team qualified for the European Championship.
 He played in all three games in the group stage, after which the Serbian team ended its participation.
 Goran Stevanović, head coach of the Serbia national under-21 team, sent Ilić an invitation for a friendly match with Bulgaria in September 2022.
 At that match, only the first half was played, as there was an interruption due to bad weather.
 He was then invited for friendly matches in Cyprus in November 2022, where he led Serbia as captain against the home team and against North Macedonia.
 At the start of European Championship qualifiers under Dušan Đorđević, Ilić scored both goals in a win over Azerbaijan in September 2023.
 The coach of the Serbia national team, Dragan Stojković, invited Ilić to a wider list of players for the UEFA Euro 2024 qualifying matches with Hungary and Montenegro during the following month.